sbupgsa/constitution/Constitution.md

 The Upperclassperson Member-at-Large is responsible for representing the students in the Department who fall under an enrollment status of G5 on the Board of Directors and advocating on their behalf.
 The Upperclassperson Member-at-Large must have an enrollment status of G5.
-The Upperclassperson Member-at-Large will chair the Committee on Engagement (enumerated in Appendix B).
+The Upperclassperson Member-at-Large will chair the Committee on Engagement (enumerated in [Appendix B](#appendix-b-list-of-committees)).

 #### SUBSECTION K: COMMITTEE CHAIRS

-All chairs of committees formed by members of the organization (as defined in [Article VII](#article-vii-committees)) shall be members ex officio of the Board of Directors unless otherwise specified.
+All chairs of committees of the organization (as defined in [Article VII](#article-vii-committees)) shall be members ex officio of the Board of Directors unless otherwise specified.
 Should a committee be comprised of at least six members, then the chair of the committee, as per the parliamentary authority, shall not vote on a motion unless his/her vote breaks a tie.
 Committee chairs may also hold a voting position in the Board of Directors.